Journal Squared: Funding and abatements

-Journal Squared is a project of Kushner Real Estate Group.
+Journal Squared was developed by Kushner Real Estate Group.
 It was first approved by the city council in December 2012 and was later granted a 30-year tax abatement and $10 million in bonds.

 Design

 The project was designed by Handel Architects and Hollwich Kushner.
-The project consists of three towers, in which 2,000 new office, residential, and retail units will be built, with the residential spaces making up the majority of the complex.
-One of Journal Squared's main components is a large plaza occupying a portion of the lot, providing a focal point for public gathering and open space in an area that is rapidly becoming densely populated.
-As development pressures continue to rise, Jersey City should continue gaining substantial verticality.
+The project consists of three towers, in which 2,000 new office, residential, and retail units would be built, with the residential spaces making up the majority of the complex.
+It also includes a large plaza that occupies a portion of the lot, which can be used for public gatherings and functions as an open space in the complex.

 Construction

 The project broke ground in October 2014 with the first building topping out in December 2015 at 54 stories and 574 ft (175 m).
 Construction began on the second and tallest of the three towers in 2018.
 Elicc Americas Corp. was the facade manufacturer and installer The second tower topped out in December 2019.
 The third tower, consisting of 600 units and rising 60 stories, broke ground in October 2021.
-The buildout of all three phases were completed in spring 2024.
-Journal Squared will include three of the tallest buildings in the city.
+The buildout of all three phases were completed in July 2024.
+With this, the towers joined among the tallest buildings in the city.
 In November 2024, there was a ribbon-cutting ceremony for the third tower.